kaleidos-ventures/taiga-resources/content/extend/zapier.md

 thumbnail_home: "images/contributions.png"
 ---

 If you don't have programming experience to use our [API](https://docs.taiga.io/api.html) we can recommend using our integration with [Zapier](https://zapier.com/apps/taiga/integrations).
 Zapier is a tool that allows you to connect Taiga with other tools or with Taiga itself using visual workflows.
-Go [here](https://zapier.com/apps/taiga/integrations) for more info on our Zapier integration.
+Go to this [Zapier Taiga landing](https://zapier.com/apps/taiga/integrations) for more info on our Zapier integration.

 ### Create Taiga automations and/or connect Taiga to hundreds of other apps with Zapier